OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

 * Table with one row per source showing...
     * number of taxa
+    * number of taxa in the source matched to union (already there)
-    * number of taxa contributed (incrementally) by that source
+    * number of taxa contributed (incrementally) by that source (new)
-    * number of taxa in the source matched to the developing OTT
+    * number of higher taxa lost due to merges and inconsistensies

 [The following is not that table, but similar]